jamesspearsv/libstats-node/README.md

 **2. Database schema**: The database schema consists of the following tables:

-- `interactions`: Stores details about each interaction (e.g. id, type, location, format, date)
+- `interactions`: Stores details about each interaction (columns: id, type_id, location_id, format_id, date)
-- `types`: Defines available types of interactions
+- `types`: Defines available types of interactions (columns: id, value, desc)
-- `locations`: Defines available location at which interactions can occur
+- `locations`: Defines available location at which interactions can occur (columns: id, value)
-- `formats`: Defines types of formats in which interaction can take place
+- `formats`: Defines types of formats in which interaction can take place (columns: id, value)

 **3. Database seeds**: Seed the `types`, `locations`, and `formats` tables with predefined values